gszabo/miklos-martin.github.io/_drafts/monaderror.md

 ## Fear not, there is a way out!

 There is a typeclass, called `ApplicativeError`.
-This extends `Applicative` with capabilities for dealing with errrors.
+This extends `Applicative` with capabilities for dealing with errors.
 The two main functions are `raiseError` and `handleErrorWith`.
 The first is like `pure`, but for errors, it lifts an error value to the context of `F`.
 The latter is responsible for handling errors, potentially recovering from it.

 Here are their signatures: